ItsAlxl/depicture/Readme.md

 # Run a Docker container of depicture that uses port 8080 instead of 6465
 docker run -p 8080:6465 alxl/depicture
 ```

+## Custom prompts
+Currently, the program will poll the API hosted on my website.
+You can set up your own using my companion project, [PHP Line Spitter](https://github.com/ItsAlxl/PHP-Line-Spitter).
+Supply your prompt lists as `.txt` files in the `lists/` folder of the PHP Line Spitter, change the `APIHost` const located at the top of `game.js` in depicture, and you should be good to go.